d4n3sh/thedaneshproject/content/posts/2012-05-22-how-to-change-the-font-size-in-ubuntu-12-04-lts-precise-pangolin.md

 I've always felt that the default font size on Ubuntu was a bit too large for me so naturally that ended up being the first thing I tweaked every time I installed Ubuntu.

-Since there's no fonts option within the default &#8220;appearance&#8221; tool for Ubuntu, the workaround is to use the &#8220;gnome-tweak-tool&#8221;.
+Since there's no fonts option within the default "appearance" tool for Ubuntu, the workaround is to use the "gnome-tweak-tool".
 Here's how.

 First, Install the Gnome tweak tool.
 `danesh@python:~$ sudo apt-get install gnome-tweak-tool<br />
 `

-The, run the tool and edit your fonts size on the &#8220;fonts&#8221; tab.
+The, run the tool and edit your fonts size on the "fonts" tab.